-One of the great mythic giants in the Sedona area is Skatakaamcha, the grandson of Komwidapokuwia.
+One of the mythic giants in the Sedona creation story is Skatakaamcha (also spelled Sakarakaamcha), the grandson of Komwidapokuwia.
 He is said to have gone over the ocean to visit his two fathers, Cloud and Sun by traveling on Spider’s Web.

 Excerpts from “Skatakaamcha’s Song”:

 Two on the left belonged to Cloud

 Two on the right belonged to Sun.